Abhishek200211/EmployeeManagementSystem/README.md

 // YOU NEED TO EXPLAIN

-# DATABASE:
+ DATABASE

 1 login table - ADMIN
 2 employee table - Employee details.

-Features :
+Features

-# LOGIN - There is a login page where only admin can login and manage the details of the Employees.
+ LOGIN - There is a login page where only admin can login and manage the details of the Employees.
-# DashBoard - After login, main dashboard will open where admin can perform various operations like adding an employee, deleting an employee , update employee details, and view Employee details.
+ DashBoard - After login, main dashboard will open where admin can perform various operations like adding an employee, deleting an employee , update employee details, and view Employee details.
-# Add employee – Here admin have to enter all the required credentials to add a
-new employee to the system.
+ Add employee – Here admin have to enter all the required credentials to add a new employee to the system.
-# Remove employee – Admin has to enter the employee id in order to delete employee details from the system.
+ Remove employee – Admin has to enter the employee id in order to delete employee details from the system.
-# View and update employee –  In order to view and update employee
-information, the admin have to enter employee ID.
+ View and update employee –  In order to view and update employee information, the admin have to enter employee ID.
-# PRINT Option -  This will print the employees details which are exist in database and we can also print employee details by searching its employee id.
+ PRINT Option -  This will print the employees details which are exist in database and we can also print employee details by searching its employee id.

 adv: